DaSH-Lab-CSIS/UnifyFL/contracts/README.md

 ### 2. RandomNumbers.sol

 The RandomNumbers contract provides functionality to generate a random permutation of an array of addresses.
-This functionality is utilized in the EkatraFL project to randomly assign scorers for scoring models during each round of federated learning.
+This functionality is utilized in the UnifyFL project to randomly assign scorers for scoring models during each round of federated learning.

 ### 3. SyncRound.sol